 When is this year's Westmont Summer Scholars Program?

 Yes, it's perfect for you!
 And the good news is you are automatically admitted to the program.
-Simply enroll by completing the confirmation form, where you can apply for financial aid and indicate your course preferences.
+Begin your enrollment by completing the enrollment form, where you can apply for financial aid and indicate your course preferences.
 You'll then receive a link to the confirmation form where you can make your deposit.

 How much does it cost?

-The program cost for 2015 is $2,950.
+The program cost for 2016 is $2,950.
 The cost will cover four units of tuition, housing and all meals, and costs of programmed extracurricular activities.
 Limited financial aid is available for students with need.
 Students graduating in 2016 and 2017 can apply for financial aid via the on-line program application.
 Students admitted to Westmont for fall 2016 may apply for financial aid via the on-line program enrollment form.

 When can I apply?

-After the application is live in December 2014, you can apply any time.
+After the application is live on October 1, 2015, you can apply any time.
 We will be offering admission on a rolling basis.
-Students already accepted to Westmont for fall 2015 can enroll through May 31.
+Students already accepted to Westmont for fall 2016 can enroll through May 30, 2016.

 Will the course credits earned transfer to college?